microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

 ## Narrowing

 Narrowing is the removal of types from a union.
-It's happening all the time as you write code, especially if you use `--strictNullChecks`.
-To understand narrowing, you first need to understand the difference between "declared type" and "computed type".
+Control flow starts from the *declared type* of a variable and maintains a *computed type* that narrows as control flow encounters predicates and other uses that prove facts about the type.

 The declared type of a variable is the one it's declared with.
 For `let x: number | undefined`, that's `number | undefined`.
 The computed